solarslurpi/GrowBuddies/docs/vpdbuddy.md

 # VPDBuddy
-VPDBuddy maintains the ideal vpd level identified in [the vpd chart](vpd_chart) by turning on and off mistBuddy for the right amount of time.
+VPDBuddy maintains the ideal [vpd level](https://www.canr.msu.edu/uploads/resources/pdfs/vpd-vs-rh.pdfs) identified in [the vpd chart](vpd_chart) by turning on and off mistBuddy for the right amount of time.
 The method vpdBuddy uses is a [PID controller](https://en.wikipedia.org/wiki/PID_controller).

 ## Resources
+I found these resources helpful in my learnings.
 ### vpd
 The term "Vapor Pressure Deficit" is not that obvious to immediately understand (at least for me).
 I found these resources helpful to better understand VPD: